mattermost/mattermost-handbook/operations/workplace/people/people-policies.md

 Mattermost’s Health & Safety policy outlines the procedures and guidelines for conducting health and safety assessments for all staff.
 It aims to:
 * Prevent home office environment accidents and work-related ill health.
 * Manage health and safety risks associated with remote work.
-* Provide clear instructions, information and adequate training on workplace health and safety.
+* Provide clear instructions, information, and adequate training on workplace health and safety.
 * Promote health and safety best practices for remote work.
 * Maintain safe and healthy working conditions.
 * Review and revise Mattermost’s health and safety policy regularly.